Despite being considered a rare cancer, around 35,000 new cases of multiple myeloma are still diagnosed per year in the U.S. alone.

 Financial Assistance For Multiple Myeloma Patients Type #3: Utility Assistance

 When juggling finances to pay for cancer care, every little bit helps.

-Utility assistance is payment provided to help cover the cost of utilities within a home, including payment for home energy costs, bills, and any necessary energy repairs.
+Utility assistance is payment provided to help cover the utilities within a home, including payment for home energy costs, bills, and any necessary energy repairs.

-Utility assistance helps multiple myeloma patients by taking some of the financial burden off of your shoulders, and allowing you the ability to focus more on investing in your treatment.
+Utility assistance helps multiple myeloma patients by taking some of the financial burdens off their shoulders and allowing them to focus more on investing in their treatment.

-Programs such as the LIHEAP (Low Income Energy Assistance Program) offer utility assistance to low-income households, as well as to those experiencing crises.
+Programs such as the LIHEAP (Low Income Energy Assistance Program) offer utility assistance to low-income households and those experiencing crises.
 The contact information for this resource differs from state to state, so be sure to check the website.
 You can also call “211” to locate additional local utility assistance programs for multiple myeloma patients in need.

-Their easy to use online websites provide a list of multiple prescription assistance programs that you may qualify for as a multiple myeloma patient.
+Their easy-to-use online websites list multiple prescription assistance programs that you may qualify for as a multiple myeloma patient.

 Another resource offering financial assistance for multiple myeloma patients is Needy Meds.
 Needy Meds offers a free Drug Discount Card, which provides savings of up to 80% on prescription medications.

-If a medication is not covered by your insurance, or if your insurance has a high deductible, fear not–you can use your Drug Discount Card to help pay for prescriptions.
+If your health insurance does not cover a medication or has a high deductible, fear not–you can use your Drug Discount Card to help pay for prescriptions.